mhutter/mhu.dev/content/posts/managing-dns-records-the-devops-way.md

 I really like DnsControl for various reasons:

-- It allows you to define DNS records as code, which means you can write scripts that automatically generate the required code (see [dnsconfig.sh](https://github.com/mhutter/infra-kubernetes/blob/a45ae424589d1cfb44314900f4565832389a7265/scripts/dnsconfig.sh) for an example)
+- It allows you to define DNS records as code, which means you can write scripts that automatically generate the required code.
 - Having your config as code means you can [put it in Git](https://github.com/mhutter/dns)!
 I love putting stuff in Git because it makes it so forgiving to try out new stuff when you can easily recover the last working state with a couple of keystrokes.
 - It works with [many different providers](https://stackexchange.github.io/dnscontrol/provider-list), which makes it easy to move from one to another.
 Not happy with Google anymore?
 Replace the provider in your `dnsconfig.js` and `dnscontrol push` - done!
 You can even push your zones to multiple providers at the same time if you want to be on the safe side.
 - When pushing the records, DnsControl will remove any records not in `dnsconfig.js` anymore.
 This really helps with keeping your zones cleaned up!